 What you need to bear in mind is that, although I said there were a number of consistencies here, they'd also found the typewriter that had been used to type the letters in the suspect's shed.
 It was wrapped up in a bag that only had her fingerprints on it.
 Obviously linguists can contribute to convictions, but I would shy away from saying this kind of evidence should be used in isolation in these cases.

-I noticed one of your personal areas of research is "modeling online identities."
+I noticed one of your personal areas of research is "modelling online identities".
 How has forensic linguistics changed in the online world?

-This is why we've moved towards these last couple of projects; there was "modeling online identities," and there was also a project on Twitter.
+This is why we've moved towards these last couple of projects; there was "modelling online identities", and there was also a project on Twitter.
 We asked, are we able to actually comment on the authorship of 140 characters?
-We've actually done quite well—it turns out there is potential for commenting on patterns of consistency with those sort of texts.
+We've actually done quite well – it turns out there is potential for commenting on patterns of consistency with those sort of texts.

 What kind of cases and crimes might this research be useful for?
 Or has it been useful already?